dejan995/hms-docker/docs/MANUAL.md

 ## Applicatiion Specific Settings
 Here you can change the name of the containers and the port that they will be accessable on.
-I recommend you keep these setting as is.
+I recommend you keep these settings as is.
 All containers are named properly and all of them use the original ports.
 You can see a list of all services and their ports [here](ports.md).